The EAFP Histopathology Workshop

 2021 – T.b.d.

-# From this workshop material will soon become available only for EAFP members upon login through the EAFP website.
+# Since 2015 proceedings are exclusively available on-line to EAFP members-only, upon login through the EAFP website.